List of Wii U games: Games

-There are ' (Note: This number is always up to date by this script.) games on this list, 208 of which were released physically on a disc.
+There are ' (Note: This number is always up to date by this script.) games on this list, 209 of which were released physically on a disc.

+The last first-party game to release for the Wii U is The Legend of Zelda: Breath of the Wild, which released on March 3, 2017.
+The last third-party games to release for the Wii U are Silver Falls: Undertakers and Silver Falls: White Inside Its Umbra, which both released exclusively in North America on the Nintendo eShop on February 16, 2023.

-The list is sorted by game titles, their developer(s), publisher(s), released for and release date by Japanese, North American, Australian, and European respectively.
+The list is sorted by game titles, their developer(s), publisher(s), released for and release date by Japanese, North American, Australasian, and European respectively.
 The game title without a region abbreviation in superior letters is a North American title, it may be shared in another region if there is no secondary title with matching region in superior letters.

 For a chronological list, click the sort button in any of the available region's columns.
 Games dated December 8, 2012 (Japan), November 18, 2012 (North America), and November 30, 2012 (Europe and Australasia) are launch titles for the specified regions.

 For a list of games that were announced or in development for the Wii U but never released, see the list of cancelled Wii U games.

 Games that were released physically are marked with a dagger.